In This Article

 Eugenijus Denisov

-Last updated -
+Last updated - ‐ 6 min read

 “Error 1003: Direct IP access not allowed.”
 You may be understandably confused when you see this error after trying to open a page.
-It generally means Cloudflare blocked the request because you tried to access the page directly using its IP address instead of the regular domain name.
+It generally means Cloudflare blocked the request because you tried to access this page directly using its IP address instead of the regular domain name.

 What Is Cloudflare Error 1003?

-Cloudflare is a website security company that provides services intended to boost websites and networks’ security, performance, and reliability.
-It enforces strict rules and blocks requests that attempt to bypass them.
 For instance, if you send too many requests within a short time frame, you may see Cloudflare error 1015 .
 And if you break any firewall rules, you may see Cloudflare error 1020 .

-Cloudflare error 1003 is triggered when a user tries to access a site directly using the individual IP address instead of the domain, like example.com.
 Cloudflare is designed to act as a protective proxy for websites.
-It hides the original server’s IP address and manages traffic through its content delivery network, enforcing strict security and performance measures.
-That’s why it blocks direct requests with the message “Direct IP access not allowed.”
+It hides the original server’s IP and manages traffic through its content delivery network, enforcing strict security and performance measures.
+That’s why it blocks direct access requests with the message “Direct IP access not allowed.”

 What Are the Common Causes of Cloudflare Error 1003?